 Webinar on resolving construction disputes through mediation

-Damian James will be joined by two experts for a discussion on mediation.
-Joining him is advocate and mediator Chantelle Humphries and arbitrator, adjudicator and mediator Robert Evans of Keating Chambers.
-The team will be taking a look at some of the issues surrounding using mediation to resolve construction disputes.
+Damian James was joined by two experts for a discussion on mediation.
+Joining him was advocate and mediator Chantelle Humphries and arbitrator, adjudicator and mediator Robert Evans of Keating Chambers.
+The team took a look at some of the issues surrounding using mediation to resolve construction disputes.

 - What type of disputes are more suited to mediation?

 - How is mediation treated around the world?

 - What does the 41a rule mean for South Africa?

 - What are the benefits and risks of mediation?

 Chantelle Humphries is a practising advocate of the High Court of South Africa and a member of the Johannesburg Bar.
 Chantelle’s practice consists predominately of construction and commercial disputes throughout Southern Africa, Botswana, Zimbabwe and England.
 Chantelle’s has experience in all spheres of ADR and complimented on her practical approach to dispute resolution as well as diligence and turnaround time.

 Robert Evans is a member of Keating Chambers, London but predominately acts as arbitrator, adjudicator and mediator in international and domestic disputes.
 He began his career as a civil engineer, working for international consultants and contractors in the UK and in Hong Kong.
 Robert is a CEDR accredited mediator, a member of the Institution of Civil Engineers’ panels of arbitrators and adjudicators and is currently chairman of the ICE Dispute Resolution Panel.
 Robert has successfully mediated a number of remote mediations during the COVID-19 lockdown using many of the main video platforms.
 He is the author of the chapter on Mediation in Keating Construction Dispute Resolution Handbook, and is a contributor to Keating on Construction Contracts and Keating on NEC3.